code-423n4/2024-08-wildcat/README.md

 #### Access Controls and Permissions

-- Consider ways in which borrower addresses, hooks templates or markets can be added to the archcontroller either without the specific approval of its owner or as a result of contract deployment.

 - Consider ways in which lenders can receive a credential for a market without 'correctly' passing through the hook instance specified by the borrower that deployed it.

 - Consider ways in which access to market interactions can be maliciously altered to either block or elevate parties outside of the defined flow.